 5. Resume watering when the bulbs send up shoots in spring.
 Provide about 1 inch (2.5 cm) of water weekly, or enough to moisten the top 6 inches (15 cm) of soil if spring rain doesn't keep the soil moist.

 6. Sprinkle 1 pound (450 g) of 10-10-10 fertilizer over every 50 square feet (4.6 square meters) of bed, applying the fertilizer to the soil between bulb clusters after shoots appear.
 Water the fertilizer into the soil so that the roots can access the nutrients.

 7. Cut off the flowers as soon as they begin to wilt.
 Depending on the variety, daffodils may bloom earlier than tulips, so removing the old daffodils prevents them from detracting from the tulips' beauty.
 Cut back the foliage after it dies back naturally, usually about six weeks after flowering.

-You can apply a 2- to 3-inch (5 to 7.5 cm) layer of mulch to prevent weeds from invading the dormant bulb bed, if desired.
+If desired, you can apply a 2- to 3-inch (5 to 7.5 cm) layer of mulch to prevent weeds from invading the dormant bulb bed.